Art and Technology, Season 3 Episode 10: Gender

 Bloomberg New Contemporaries

-Showcasing new and recent fine art graduates since 1949, the roster of alumni encompasses artists such as Frank Auerbach, Paula Rego, David Hockney, Damien Hirst, Tacita Dean, Mark Lecky, Ed Atkins, Marvin Gaye Chetwynd and Rachel Maclean have all been selected.
+Showcasing new and recent fine art graduates since 1949, the roster of alumni encompasses artists such as Frank Auerbach, Paula Rego, David Hockney, Damien Hirst, Tacita Dean, Mark Lecky, Ed Atkins, Marvin Gaye Chetwynd and Rachel Maclean.

 For the first time the national touring exhibition will launch at BALTIC Centre for Contemporary Art, Gateshead and BALTIC’s project space at BALTIC 39, Newcastle upon Tyne from 29 September to 26 November 2017.
 The exhibition will then travel to Block 336, London, from 27 January to 3 March 2018." - newcontempories.com